Pricing for the iStart System is $999

 IStart was born.

 Solving what seems like a simple problem actually involves understanding and testing for many variables.
 Is it a four or six cylinder?
 What's the temperature of the engine?
 How fast is it turning while cranking?
 How fast is it turning while idling?
-Is there vapor in the servo and fuel lines?
+Is there vapor in the servo and injector lines?
 How much fuel to prime?
 How much fuel right after it fires?
 How much fuel after it's running?
 Tickle the boost pump?

 Typically all these variables need to be assessed by the pilot as he tries to start that hot engine.
 The pilot that flies every day becomes attuned in to his engine and handles the different situations reasonably well.
 The rest of us...?